operator-framework/operator-lifecycle-manager/doc/design/architecture.md

 # Architecture

 OLM is composed of two Operators: the OLM Operator and the Catalog Operator.
-There is also the Package Server, an optional veneer API, that is deployed by default.

 Each of these Operators is responsible for managing the CRDs that are the basis for the OLM framework: